 Brave Sprout - at work

 Filming Seattle-based teacher Claudia Garcia with her students.
-Photo courtesy of John Nimmo.
+Photo by John Nimmo.

 Filiz Efe McKinney - Bio 2024